AlloyTools/org.alloytools.alloy/bin/guidelines.md

 }
 run {} for 4 Int, 7 seq
 ```
-# CVC4 solver limitations
+# Unsupported features
 Currently the following alloy features are not supported by CVC4 solver:
 - Cardinality operator in expressions: e.g. `sig A,B {r: A} fact {#A + 2 = 3 and #B < #A}`.
-However it is supported for signatures when it is one side of the comparison operator and the other side is a constant integer.
+However it is supported when it is one side of the comparison operator and the other side is a constant integer.
 ```cmd
 sig A {r: A}
 fact {